General thoughts

 Can you tell me what SRE is?

 Traditionally, development and operations are two distinct fields.
-However, two fields usually imply fragmentation about tools, metrics, and goals.
-Hence, the lack of communication between these two.
+However, two fields usually imply fragmentation about tools, metrics, and goals, which leads to a lack of communication between them.

 The idea behind SRE was to merge development and operations around the same goal: reliability.

-The term reliability has to be understood from the customer’s perspective.
-What does make software reliable to their eyes?
-To SRE’s founder, Benjamin Treynor Sloss, there are multiple variables behind the reliability concept: availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning.
+The term reliability has to be understood from the customer's perspective.
+What makes software reliable to them?
+To SRE's founder, Benjamin Treynor Sloss, multiple variables behind the reliability concept include availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning.

-It’s easy to apply these variables to your customer perspective.
-For instance, when someone wants to watch a video on its favorite streaming platform, they’re very concerned with its capacity to watch it when he wants: availability.
-Also, he wants a smooth experience, no endless buffering or error code: latency and performance.
+It's easy to apply these variables to your customer perspective.
+For instance, when someone wants to watch a video on their favorite streaming platform, they're very concerned with its capacity to watch it when they want: availability.
+Also, he wants a smooth experience with no endless buffering or error code, latency, or performance.
 In case of failure, he wants a fast response from the provider, a quick return to normal: emergency response.

-We could go on with what a customer expects when using a software/service, but you get the point.
-To his eyes, all of these characteristics make the reliability.
+We could go on about what a customer expects when using software or a service, but you get the point.
+In his eyes, all of these characteristics make it reliable.

-As we said, typically, this was handled by operations teams, relying on manual labor to resolve issues arising.
+As we said, this was typically handled by operations teams, who relied on manual labor to resolve issues.

 However, SRE relies on a different approach when it comes to the reliability of your software.
 Whereas operations traditionally rely on manual tasks to overcome problems arising in production, SRE is bringing automation to handle these at scale and provide more reliable software.

-In SRE, engineers take the software approach to handle these issues.
-Through code, they’re able to address problems in a much more scalable and sustainable way than your traditional process.
+In SRE, engineers take a software approach to handling these issues.
+Through code, they can address problems in a much more scalable and sustainable way than traditional processes.

 Some would say that SRE was DevOps before it was coined.
-It’s partly true on the fast that it means bringing one team mindset and tools in the other.
-Still, SRE is more about reducing failure rates, as the software is evolving than streamlining change in the development pipe.
-To distinguish the two, let’s say that:
+It's partly true because it means bringing one team's mindset and tools to another.
+Still, SRE is more about reducing failure rates as the software evolves than streamlining change in the development pipe.
+To distinguish the two, let's say that:

 • DevOps automates development speed;